 - Follow the fiber content label for the correct temperature for ironing.

-- Press first on the wrong side to prevent flattening of the floating threads and do only small touch up on the other side.
+- Press on the wrong side to prevent flattening of the floating threads and only do a small touch up on the other side.

-- Do not create sharp creases on napkins to prevent broken threads.
+- Do not create sharp creases on folds to prevent broken threads.

 How to Store Damask Linens